marcoroganovic/react-mini-like/README.md

   diffing, lifecycle hooks and other, to me still, magical stuff.

-Instead of using JSX or separete templating engine every component has `html` method with receives template as string and returns document fragment or if it's child component it would return interpolated HTML also as a string to parent component.
+Instead of using JSX or separete templating engine every component has `html` method with receives template as string and returns `DocumentFragment` or if it's child component it would return interpolated HTML as a string to parent component.

-Embedding other components into render is done by static method `create` and it receives child class as first, and props which are passed to instance of that component as second parameter.
+Embedding other components into render is done by static method on class Component `create`, it receives child class as first, and props which are passed to instance of that component as second parameter.

-In order to get DOM with real values as DocumentFragment there is another static method on `Component` class called `rootComponent` which accepts exactly same arguments as before mentioned static method `create`.
+In order to get DOM with real values as `DocumentFragment` there is another static method on `Component` class called `rootComponent` which accepts exactly same arguments as before mentioned static method `create`.

-To add event listeners you need to define `addEvents` method on class that extends component.
+To add event listeners you need to define `addEvents` method on class that extends `Component`.
 This method will be called internally and it should return object with keys as `<element>::[type]` and callback function as value.

 #### Example: